01. Augmented Reality Technologies

 Mike's clothes seem pretty ridiculous by our current standards.
 He has numerous infrared and visible cameras woven into his clothing (mostly his jacket), along with microphones, laser and radar systems, and scent sensors.
 These are for enhancing his information about his environment for safety reasons, for his augmented reality functions, and to help him paint an accurate simulated environment for people who virtually visit him.

 His clothes are touch sensitive, and are able to restrain his movement in a limited way for his AR functions using artificial muscles.
 Perhaps carbon nanotube based.
-His shirt and jacket are
+His shirt and jacket are capable of displaying images, even full movies, and playing sounds.
+Yes, some people in the future will use this technology to obnoxious ends.

 For Mike, let's say that most of his sensor functions are in his jacket, so he wouldn't have to clean it as often.
 His pants would largely be used for their touch sensitivity... for touch controls like keysphere ops.
 And perhaps for haptic resistance, to simulate someone touching his legs.